-On most farms, pigs are kept indoors in sheds with cement floors, and some are caged.
+On most farms, pigs are kept in pens or stalls with cement floors, and some are caged.
+They are inside large sheds.
 This is called intensive farming.

 However, some farms are free range farms, and the pigs are not in small yards and sheds, but wander about in large fields.
 They are fed prepared feed but can also graze freely on natural plants that are not treated with chemicals.
 Sows give birth (farrow) and feed their piglets in sheltered spots outdoors.
 Strong fences are needed because pigs are strong and can push a fence over or can dig under it.

+Pigs have barrel shaped bodies.
+A pig can weigh up to 450 kilograms and can be 70 centimetres tall.
 Pigs have snouts, which help them find food by smell.
 They have an excellent sense of smell because they have poor eyesight.
 They have short tails that are often, but not always, curly.
-Pigs have hair, called bristles (say briss-uls).
+Pigs have hair on their bodies called bristles (say briss-uls).

 Adult pigs have 44 teeth.
 Boars have a long front tooth on each side that is called a tusk.
 The tusks stick up outside their mouth.
 Farmers often cut off the tusks.